London is the greatest city in the world (well if you ask me, which is why I (and a couple of million other people) chose to live here.

 If you visit London with kids, explore the Science Museum and the Natural History Museum.

 If you are into fashion and art, I’d recommend the Victoria & Albert Museum and the Tate Modern (read all about my recent trip to the V&A here).

 Obviously there are a lot more to visit, but I reckon you get the idea.

-Look out for deals
+Look out for special deals for London

 A very effective way of saving money is to look out for special offers and deals.